apoorv15verma/Role-Based-Access-Control-App/README.md

 ### 1. **User Authentication**
    - Implement user authentication using JWT (JSON Web Token) or OAuth to allow different user roles (e.g., Admin, Viewer) and secure access to user management features.

-### 2. **Pagination**
-   - Add pagination or infinite scrolling to the user list to improve performance when managing a large number of users.
-Use libraries like `react-paginate` for easier implementation.

 ### 3. **Performance Optimization**
    - Implement code splitting and lazy loading for components that are not immediately required to reduce the initial bundle size and optimize the app's performance.

-### 4. **Internationalization (i18n) Support**
-   - Add multi-language support to the app, allowing users to switch between different languages.
-Use libraries like `react-i18next` for efficient implementation.

-### 5. **Unit and Integration Testing**
-   - Expand testing coverage by adding more unit and integration tests using libraries like Jest and React Testing Library to ensure the application’s functionality is well-tested.